— The following post contains spoilers.

 Unfortunately not set to rights, however, are the facial animations.
 There’s no sugar-coating this one: they’re just not very good.
 In fact, by the standards set by some of the game’s contemporaries, they’re appalling — worse, even, than those of 2008’s Underworld.

 Backing up Tomb Raider’s otherwise impressive visuals is a compelling score provided by Jason Graves.
 While I do feel that it draws a little too much from the survival/horror aspects of the game, it does, nonetheless, pack some moments of excellence.
 Lara’s updated theme is one of them.
 There’s a moment close to the end of the game, as Lara makes her way up the final, climactic section of the ziggurat, shards of ice falling around her as snow swirls crazily and lightning slashes the sky… the main theme kicks in and carries a bucketload of chills with it.

 And that, I think, is all I have to say.
 Tomb Raider is a well-made reboot that provides a solid origin story for Lara whilst taking players on an action-packed adventure.
-It represents an interesting — if uncertain — new direction for the series, and certainly isn’t without its problems, but, as far as a first attempt goes, things could’ve been worse, John.
-A lot worse.
-(Spot the Reference!)
+It represents an interesting — if uncertain — new direction for the series, and certainly isn’t without its problems, but, as far as a first attempt goes, 'it could’ve been worse, John.
+A lot worse.'
+(Spot the Reference.)

 Looking to the future, it’ll be interesting to see where this game takes the franchise.
 One of Tomb Raider’s most lauded aspects was its near open-world design, but can Crystal realistically go down that road again?
 Would it be believable for Lara to once again find herself confined to a single location?
 I’m not sure.